 Your name and address details will not be added to a mailing list, nor will we disclose these details to third parties without your consent (except for correspondence to public email lists) unless required by law.
 Email messages may be monitored by our information technology staff for system trouble-shooting and maintenance purposes.

 Links to other sites

-We may use public communication platforms to collaborate with other departments or to engage with the community.
-This includes social media platforms, including Facebook, Instagram, Twitter and YouTube which are used by the department to communicate with the community.
+We may use public communication platforms, including social media platforms, to collaborate with other departments or engage with the community.

 A cookie is a message given to a web browser by a web server.
 The browser stores the message in a text file called cookie.txt.
 The message is then sent back to the server each time the browser requests a page from the server.